Cu Chi Tunnels, Ho Chi Minh, Vietnam: Everything you need to know

 2. Traveling to Cu Chi Tunnels from Ho Chi Minh City by taxi

 The drawback of this kind of transport is its high price.
 It may cost you VND 600,000 to VND 750,000, depending on the quality of the taxi, the price list of the taxi operators, and even on the weather.
-You can book a taxi simply by using a mobile app called Grab or Go-Viet (the multi-service connectivity application).
+You can book a taxi simply by using a mobile app called “Grab”.
 Alternatively, you can book a taxi of some following reliable taxi companies:

 3. Traveling to Cu Chi Tunnels from Ho Chi Minh City by private car

 The most convenient way of traveling to Cu Chi Tunnels is taking a private car.
 Thanks to its modern facilities, the private car can bring you not only the relaxing moment but the private space.
 In addition, the private car is outstanding in case you travel with a lot of luggage.
 The pros of the private car are its higher price when compared with other means of transport.
 However, if you travel in the group of 3 or 4 people, it’s a quite economic way.
 Here are some reliable car rental shops in Ho Chi Minh City.
 Let’s visit their website to check the updated version of prices:

 Address: Room No.503, the 5th Floor, No. 607-609 Nguyen Kiem Street, Ward 09, Phu Nhuan District, Ho Chi Minh City